heritai/shiftwise-scheduling-dashboard/README.md

 ## 🙏 Acknowledgments

--   **OR-Tools:** Google's powerful suite of optimization tools for constraint programming.
+-   **Google OR-Tools:** Google's powerful suite of optimization tools for constraint programming.
 -   **Streamlit:** The intuitive framework for rapid web application development.
 -   **Plotly:** For creating rich, interactive data visualizations.
 -   **Pandas:** The essential library for robust data manipulation and analysis.